Orchestrated Social Engineering Simulation (OSES)™ | Breacher.ai

 • Branching paths mirror real adversary adaptation

-• Requires platform-level campaign intelligence layer
+• Requires platform-level campaign intelligence

 Three Ways Siloed Testing Fails

 These are architectural failures — they cannot be fixed by adding more templates or more channels.
 They require a fundamentally different approach.
+Each gap below corresponds to a defender behaviour that legacy simulation literally cannot measure, and each one is exactly the seam that real adversaries exploit.

 No Causal Link Between Stages